jcorporation/myMPD/docs/050-scripting/index.md

 | `var` | table | Subtable with user defined variables |
 | `workdir` | string | myMPD working directory |

-Additionally all user defined variables are populates in this table.
-They are prefixed with `var_`.

 ### Arguments

 Script arguments are populated in the lua table `mympd_arguments`.
 All arguments are of type string.